 Taylor, along with Rock Hudson, and James Dean teamed up to make "Giant" in 1956.
 The move was nominated for 10 Academy Awards, to include the best picture.

 Strangely Enough - Shortly After "Filming Father Of The Bride" Liz Became A Bride

 Elizabeth starred as Kay Banks, in "Father Of The Bride" with Spencer Tracy being cast as her frustrated father, the movie was lighthearted, and a big hit at the box office, in 1950.
-At a mature eighteen years-old, Elizabeth's movie roll, and real life coincided.
+At a mature eighteen-years-old, Elizabeth's movie role, and real-life coincided.

 "Father Of The Bride when," was filmed shortly before her own marriage to Nickey Hilton.
 Sadly -- the couple were divorced after only nine months.